f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 VELOS F5OS SNMP Monitoring and Alerting
 =======================================

 SNMP support for F5OS will vary by release.
 In the intial F5OS-C 1.1.x versions, SNMP support was limited to **IF-MIB** support for the chassis partitions and SNMP trap support.
-F5OS v1.2.x added additional SNMP support, including Link Up/Down Traps for chassis partitions, and support for  **IF-MIB**, **EtherLike-MIB**, and the **PLATFORM-STATS-MIB**.F5OS-C 1.5.x added addtional SNMP MIB coverage and traps and F5OS-C 1.6.0 added SNMPv3 support.
+F5OS v1.2.x added additional SNMP support, including Link Up/Down Traps for chassis partitions, and support for  **IF-MIB**, **EtherLike-MIB**, and the **PLATFORM-STATS-MIB**.
+F5OS-C 1.5.x added addtional SNMP MIB and trap coverage and F5OS-C 1.6.0 added SNMPv3 support.

 As of F5OS-C 1.6.0 the list of SNMP MIBs available are as follows:

-VELOS System Controller MIBs:
+**VELOS System Controller MIBs**

 F5OS Controller MIBs: